Download the catalog to view curriculum and kit pricing and to place an order.

 NEED is adding new energy workshops all the time.
 Want to attend?
 Check out our calendar to find a workshop near you!

-All NEED curriculum is available for free download at shop.need.org
+All NEED curriculum is available for free PDF download at shop.need.org

 Teachers often ask us for resources on nuclear energy to help them explain how nuclear energy works – how we harness the energy stored in the atom, how much nuclear power contributes to our nation’s electricity needs, how reactors work, how safety and security is handled at America’s plants, what types of careers are available in the nuclear industry, and what U.S. government agencies are tasked with a role in nuclear energy.

 To simplify the search for nuclear curriculum, we have pulled together our Teacher and Student Guides and resources below.
 In addition, NEED has nuclear energy integrated into many of its teacher and student guides found elsewhere on www.NEED.org.

 Presentations from the Nuclear Energy Conference for Educators - Charlottesville, VA - July 25-29, 2010

 Nuclear Power Plant Hearing - Combined Construction Permit and Operating License

 AREVA - U.S. Nuclear Industry

 A Global Nuclear Renaissance - Sharon Squassoni, Center for Strategic and International Studies